Vortex Dynamics During Pinch-off of Micro-Droplets: Results and Discussion

-Although not discussed here, the steady state of the droplet exhibits two counter rotating vortices of opposite sense \citep{Ma} compared to the post pinch-off vortex due to the action of the outer continuous fluid (as shown in figure~\ref{fig:1}(b)).
+From a practical point of view, the stresses must be reduced inside the dispersed phase to provide habitable environment to the encapsulated cells \citep{Ma}.
+It should be understood that the particles or organisms remain under stresses right from the beginning of the cycle i.e., inside the remnant ligament, its advancement along the flow direction, during the pinch-off and finally in the steady state condition (as described in figure~\ref{fig:1}(b)).
+Although not discussed here, the steady state of the droplet exhibits two counter rotating vortices of opposite sense \citep{Ma} compared to the post pinch-off vortex due to the action of the outer continuous fluid (figure~\ref{fig:1}(b)).
 The longer the organisms are entrapped, the longer they are subjected to stress.
 However, once the droplet attains a steady state, it is usually seen that the vorticity existing inside the droplet has relatively low magnitude depending on the $Q_\mathrm c$ value.
 So, a trade-off between the stress duration and stress magnitude occurs at different regimes of droplet formation process.